-But, it is difficult to picture any of the elements of Capitalism as opposites; the forces of production, it would seem, are no more the opposite of the relations of production than a diesel engine is the opposite of the person using it, or, indeed, the person owning it.
-Of course, it could be argued that these items are constituted by their social relations, and it is these that are the contradictory opposites.
-But, these opposites don't turn into one another, as the dialectical classics assured us they must.
+But, it is difficult to picture any of the elements of Capitalism as opposites; the forces of production, it would seem, are no more the opposite of the relations of production than a diesel engine is the opposite of the person using it -- or, indeed, the person owning it.
+Of course, it could be argued that these items are constituted by their social relations, and it is these that constitute the contradictory opposites.
+But, these opposites don't turn into one another, as the dialectical classics assure us they must.
 So, when was the last time that the forces of production turned into the relations of production?
 Or the proletariat into the capitalist class?
 The medieval peasantry in the feudal aristocracy, and vice versa?

 Up until now, DM-theorists have been more intent on merely asserting that forces are contradictory (serially overusing this term) than they have been with providing any evidence or argument to demonstrate the truth of this dogma -- or, indeed, with clarifying what it could possibly mean to assert that they are 'contradictory'.